MikeAustin71/redux-react-jspm-babel-setup/ReadMe.md

-# Redux React JSX JSPM Babel Project Setup
+# Redux React JSX JSPM SystemJs Babel Project Setup
 ### Simple Redux Single Immutable State Tree Demo
 ---

-This is a working setup configuration for the latest versions of jspm, Redux, React, JSX and babel-6.
+This is a working project setup configuration for the latest versions of jspm, systemjs, redux, react, jsx and babel-6.

+For the specific project setup steps, see Section 'Setup/Install Procedures' below.

 The setup includes a work-around for the jspm conflict related to the babel-runtime (see Item 2-b).
 Essentially, the conflict means that babel cannot